jaclyn-taroni/2022-mdibl-fair/README.md

 # FAIR 2021

-These materials are for instruction as part of MDIBL's 2021 Reproducible and FAIR Bioinformatics course.
+These materials are for instruction as part of MDIBL's 2021 Reproducible and FAIR Bioinformatics Analysis of Omics Data course.

-They are adapted from [Alex's Lemonade Stand Foundation](https://www.alexslemonade.org/) [Childhood Cancer Data Lab](https://www.ccdatalab.org/) [training materials](https://github.com/AlexsLemonade/training-modules).
+They are largely adapted from [Alex's Lemonade Stand Foundation](https://www.alexslemonade.org/) [Childhood Cancer Data Lab](https://www.ccdatalab.org/) [training materials](https://github.com/AlexsLemonade/training-modules), with some material adapted from [Harvard Chan Bioinformatics Core](http://bioinformatics.sph.harvard.edu/) lessons.
+(Sources used will be indicated in individual sections of instruction material.)

 ### Development with Docker